 - Additional Consultants: Estudio Marta Carena, Estudio Gigli, PHA Consult

-The design incorporates a number of sustainable features and targets LEED Silver accreditation.
+The design incorporates a number of sustainable features and has been certified LEED Gold.
 These include utilising the exposed thermal mass of concrete soffits with chilled beams for cooling; and reducing energy demands through shaded facades, which are oriented according to the path of the sun, and by encouraging natural ventilation.

 Related Press Release: